Kimjchi/Building_Escape/README.md

 ## Installation

 Download this project to your game directory.
-Play the game directly on Windows with the app located in Packages->Win->WindowsNoEditor->Building_Escape
+Or play the game directly (on Windows) by downloading the package [here](https://drive.google.com/file/d/1zUEcUT3nj8b_ZUExBywls3-ZC737iaMq/view?usp=sharing)

 ## Instructions